Get insider access

 • Can get stuck on some low-lying obstructions.

 The Neato D8 is okay for cleaning low-pile carpet.
-It easily sucks up pet hair and larger debris like sand but has a difficult time with finer material like baking soda.
+The overall debris pickup performance on this surface type is only mediocre, with the vacuum struggling to deal with finer debris worked deep into carpet fibers.
+It leaves behind quite a bit of material along walls and corners.
 Thankfully, it's made of solid-feeling plastic and is decently easy to maintain.
 Depending on your choice of settings, battery life is excellent.
-It also does a satisfactory job of maneuvering itself, though it can get stuck on some low-lying obstacles.
+It also does a satisfactory job of maneuvering itself, though it can get stuck on low-lying obstacles.
 It also incurs high recurring costs.

 Pros